-Cookie Run: Braverse Card Types Explained: Cookie, Item, Trap, Stage & FLIP
+Cookie Run: Braverse Card Types Explained: Cookie, FLIP, Item, Trap, Stage, EXTRA & NPC

 The how-to-play guide gives you the speed-run.
-This is the deep dive: what every Braverse card type actually does, how FLIP changes the math, and how to think about each in your deck.
+This is the deep dive: what every Braverse card type actually does - all seven, straight from the official card database - and how to think about each in your deck.

 If you've read how to play Cookie Run: Braverse, you got the speed-run: here are the card types, here's how a turn goes, now play.
 This guide is the slower, deeper pass - the one that turns "I know what the cards are called" into "I know what each card type is for and how to use it."
 Understanding the card types properly is the difference between a beginner who reads each card cold and a player who already knows what to expect from a face-down Trap.

-A quick discipline note, because Braverse is a young game and its card data is reported inconsistently: the shapes of the card types below are well-corroborated, but a few exact rules - especially around FLIP timing and how Traps are set and triggered - aren't pinned down across sources.
-Where a specific stat or ruling matters, confirm it against the official rulebook before a sanctioned event, and don't quote an edge-case ruling to a judge from memory.
+A quick discipline note, because Braverse is a young game and a few exact rules - especially FLIP trigger timing and how Traps are set - aren't pinned down consistently across community sources.
+Where a specific ruling matters, confirm it against the official rulebook before a sanctioned event, and don't quote an edge-case ruling to a judge from memory.
+The card-type list below, though, comes straight from the official database.

 | Card type | Role | When it acts |